dualra1n/dualra1n/README.md

 # If there are any other issues, please contact me on the [dualra1n Discord server](https://discord.gg/E6jj48hzd5)

+I have wanted create a jailbreak since i was 10 years old, and look at now i am 18 and now i created a tool to dualboot "how life takes unexpected turns sometimes" xd :).

 # Buy me a coffee?

 [My Paypal](https://www.paypal.me/EdwinNunez2004)

 <details><summary>Why did I decide to put a donate me?</summary>
-"dualra1n" is not a team, it is just a name for this tool, this means that I created this script, therefore you can support me with whatever you have.
+ I created this script with love for the jailbreak comunity, however you can support me with whatever you have.
 This is important for me because right now, I don't have any source of income.
 I would be glad to receive something for creating this tool.
 If you can't donate, no problem, just enjoy dualbooting.
 </details>

 # Credits